Horseback Riders Embark on a Journey to Well-Being

 Introduction

-Riders on a Quest for Well-being
+Riders on a Quest for Well-Being

 The Influence of Nature on the Practitioner's Well-Being

 Nature allows us to express our humanity without constraints, to live differently for a limited time.
 It is a moment of pleasure and release.
-Corneloup supports the idea that nature is perceived as “a realm of freedom, conducive to all kinds of daydreaming and enjoyment” (2013, p.
+Corneloup supports the idea that nature is perceived as “a world of freedom, conducive to all kinds of daydreaming and fun” (2013, p.
 43).
 Freedom in equestrian tourism consists of being able to gallop for several minutes without stopping, without barriers.
 It means feeling free to go wherever you want with your horse, at whatever pace you choose.

 Methodology